Eating low carb and missing bread? We have the best Basic Chaffle Recipe anywhere!

 - Pour into heated waffle iron and cook according to recipe at the bottom of this post.

-Pizza Chaffle: Serve these up fun mini pizzas for a low carb treat on movie night and let everyone build their own!
+Pizza Chaffles: Serve these fun mini pizzas for a low carb treat on movie night and let everyone build their own

 - Add dried oregano and garlic powder to the basic chaffle recipe.

-- Once it’s cooked, top with pizza sauce, pepperoni, and extra mozzarella cheese.
+- Once cooked, top with pizza sauce, pepperoni, and extra mozzarella cheese.

-- Place pizza chaffles under the broiler for a few minutes until the cheese is melted and bubbly.
+- Place under the broiler for a few minutes until the cheese is melted and bubbly.

 Breakfast Chaffles: